-The National History Day theme for 2015 is “Leadership and Legacy in History.”
+The National History Day theme for 2015 is “Exploration, Encounter, Exchange in History.”
 This broad theme allows you to choose a topic to research that interests you.
-It allows you to take a deeper look at a specific right or connect responsibilities that come with that right.
-You could investigate topics that involve rights and responsibilities in science, religion, politics, society, and many other subjects.
+It could cover exploration across the world, or just in North Dakota.
+“Exploration, Encounter, Exchange in History” allows students to look closer at times in history when people explored new ideas in areas like science, religion, politics, art, culture, sports, and many other subjects.

 Use of primary source material from the State Archives in your project will not only improve the overall quality of the project but will provide you with a deeper understanding of North Dakota history and how to use an archives.
 With the help of the primary sources available at the State Historical Society of North Dakota, you are sure to find an interesting topic featuring North Dakota!